 What is a Beverage Menu?

 A beverage menu is any menu or section of a menu that sells alcoholic and non-alcoholic drinks.
 It can be a static, du jour, or cycle menu.
 Beverage menus are typically not a la carte menus.
+A digital wine list is a good example.

 What is a Cocktail Menu?